njsmith/zs/doc/format.rst

 Overview and general notes
 --------------------------

-ZSS is a read-only database format designed to store a `multiset
+ZS is a read-only database format designed to store a `multiset
 <https://en.wikipedia.org/wiki/Multiset>`_ of records, where each
 record is an uninterpreted string of binary data.
 The main design goals are: